 OverviewThe Department has two Civilian Service Employees (CSEs), who as part of their job duties serve as Animal Control and Humane Officers.
 As Humane Officers the CSEs are certified by the State of Wisconsin to investigate complaints involving animal abuse or neglect.

 While serving in their Animal Control capacity the CSEs handle complaints involving animals running at large, animal bites, barking dogs and animals in live traps.
 CSEs work Monday through Friday from 7:00 a.m. to 6:00 p.m.
 Outside of these hours basic animal control calls are handled by patrol officers.

-Assistance With Nuisance Wild AnimalsLearn how you can deal with nuisance wild animals on your property by renting a live trap from the Department here:
+Assistance With Nuisance Wild AnimalsLearn how you can deal with nuisance wild animals on your property.:

 Lost/Found PetsEvery effort is made to return found dogs or cats to their owners based on their tags and any other available information.
 The Department does not currently have the ability to read microchips.
 Animals picked up by CSEs or patrol officers are taken to the Dane County Humane Society.